-- Professionalism

-- Integrity
+- Professionalism - Integrity

-- Competency

-- Team work
+- Competency - Team work

-f.
+d.
 STRATEGIC ISSUES

 The municipality finalized its analysis phase as the most important phase of the IDP and forms basis for strategic phase.
-Various sessions were held on the, 20 and 21 February 2019 to come up with strategies that could impact positively on people's lives, issues of concern ranges from basic services, social issues more especially the nation building programs and initiatives.
+Various sessions were held to come up with strategies that could impact positively on people's lives, issues of concern ranges from basic services, social issues more especially the nation building programs and initiatives.
 Infrastructure development is being addressed.
 Nation building and embracing culture are also the main focus in this IDP.
 The municipality also has recognized the existence of tribal authorities in the area and will therefore ensure that issues of planning are addressed jointly.